tarantool/doc/doc/book/admin/instance_config.rst

-It must, however, configure the database, i.e. contain a call to :doc:`box.cfg{} </reference/reference_lua/box_cfg>` somewhere in it, because it’s the only way to turn a Tarantool script into a background process, and ``tarantoolctl`` is a tool to manage background processes.
+It must, however, configure the database, i.e. contain a call to :doc:`box.cfg{} </reference/reference_lua/box_cfg>` somewhere in it, because it’s the only way to turn a Tarantool script into a background process, and ``tt`` is a tool to manage background processes.
 Other than that, an instance file may contain arbitrary Lua code, and, in theory, even include the entire application business logic in it.
 We, however, do not recommend this, since it clutters the instance file and leads to unnecessary copy-paste when